sports

 Mets Acquire LHP Gregory Soto from Orioles in Trade Deal

-The New York Mets traded for left-handed reliever Gregory Soto from the Baltimore Orioles, sending two minor league pitchers in return.
+The New York Mets have acquired left-handed reliever Gregory Soto from the Baltimore Orioles, trading two pitching prospects.
+This move aims to strengthen their struggling bullpen ahead of the trade deadline.

 Balance News Editorial Team